ramongranda/proof-generator/README.md

 ## Latest news

-* 26/01/2022: Evidences generator v1.4.0 supports gitHub repository with Peronal access tokens.
+* 26/01/2022: Evidences generator v1.4.0 supports gitHub repository with Personal access tokens.
 [GitHub: How to creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)

 # What is Evidences Generator ?
 The evidence generator allows the scanning of code repositories in order to generate the necessary documentation for the justification of the evidence of the development of innovation and development projects.